Manaus slender-legged tree frog

+Description

 The adult male frog measures 71 to 92 mm long in snout-vent length and the adult female 90 to 101 mm.

 The male frogs have warty skin and the female frogs have smooth skin.
 The skin of the frog's dorsum is light bronw to dark brown in color.
 Some frogs have a light brown line down the middle of the back.
 The back legs have dark brown transverse stripes.
 The iris of the eye is gold in color with black reticulation.
 The belly is cream to whitish in color.

+Biology

 This frog is arboreal and nocturnal.
 When the male frogs sing for the female frogs, they sit on short plants or in the water.
 The female frog lays 2000 eggs per clutch, laid on the surface of the water.
 The eggs are black in color.

 The tadpoles have a voracious appetite for frog eggs, both of their own and other species.